Florida Bicycle Accidents and No-Fault Insurance Law

 In order for a Florida bicycle accident to file an action against the at-fault driver to recover damages outside the domain of no-fault insurance law, the injured victim must have suffered a serious injury, like:

 - Significant scarring

 - Loss of a bodily function

 Because cyclists are exposed and don’t have seatbelts or a shield to protect them like passengers in a car accident, often accidents involving bicyclists result in serious injuries or even death to the cyclist.
-In the event where a loved one died as a result of the accident, surviving family members may file a wrongful death lawsuit.
+In the event where a loved one died as a result of the Florida bicycle accident, surviving family members may file a wrongful death lawsuit.